Growing Grapes: Get Epic Amounts Of Fruit From The Vine

 Whether you want to make wine, dry raisins, eat fresh grapes or drink grape juice, you’ll begin by growing grapes.

-Sure, you can buy table grapes at the market, but if you have enough room, why wouldn’t you simply have plants that can provide sweet fruit for decades?
+Sure, you can buy table grapes at the market, but if you have enough room, why wouldn’t you have plants that can provide sweet fruit for decades?
 Many grape varieties will produce vines with an average lifespan of 50-100 years.

-With that in mind, let’s go over the right way to start out with planting these long-lived fruit providers.
-We’ll talk about some specific grape varieties, and discuss the optimal conditions for growing grapes.
+With that in mind, let’s go over the right way to start with planting these long-lived fruit providers.
+We’ll talk about some specific grape varieties and discuss the optimal conditions for growing grapes.

 You, too, can start your own grapevines for future winemaking efforts or just for delicious fruit to snack on.
 Let’s get started now!